Rotel

-Rotel is a family-owned Japanese manufacturer of hi-fi audio and video equipment: home theater, amplifiers, compact disc players, etc. Rotel was started by Tomoki Tachikawa in Tokyo Japan in 1957 as a hi-fi electronics manufacturer.
+Rotel was a family-owned Japanese manufacturer of hi-fi audio and video equipment: home theater, amplifiers, compact disc players, etc. Rotel was started by Tomoki Tachikawa in Tokyo Japan in 1957 as a hi-fi electronics manufacturer.
 It is currently run by the nephew, Peter Kao.

-In the early 1980s Rotel joined the B&W Group forming a strategic alliance with Bowers & Wilkins and established exclusive distribution networks in North America and several European markets.
+In the early 1980s, Rotel joined the B&W Group forming a strategic alliance with Bowers & Wilkins and established exclusive distribution networks in North America and several European markets.
 Classé Audio later joined the group.
 Over the next 20 years, Rotel appointed virtually all Bowers & Wilkins distributors globally.
-In 2000 the B&W Group established Rotel Europe in the UK to consolidate all Rotel sales and support activities outside North America.
+In 2000, the B&W Group established Rotel Europe in the UK to consolidate all Rotel sales and support activities outside North America.

 The Classé brand was acquired by Sound United in 2018.
-In October 2020 Sound United LLC also acquired Bowers & Wilkins.
+In October 2020, Sound United LLC also acquired Bowers & Wilkins.

 Rotel maintains an exclusive network of specialist hi-fi dealers around the world.